-We aim to apply bit-commitment schemes, zero-knowledge proofs, and homomorphic encryption to an online P2P variant of Risk.
-This will allow peers to play the game whilst preventing cheating and needing no trusted parties.
-The variant of the game that is of interest is the "fog of war" variant, where a player cannot see the unit counts of regions besides those that they own or are neighbouring: this introduces private state to be operated on.
+I aim to apply bit-commitment schemes, zero-knowledge proofs, and homomorphic encryption to an online P2P variant of Risk, to allow peers to play the game whilst preventing cheating and needing no trusted parties.
+The variant of the game that is of interest is the "fog of war" variant, where a player cannot see the unit counts of regions besides those that they own or are neighbouring.

-Literature review
+1.2 Literature review

 Centralised systems can securely perform the generation of random values, through using a cryptographically secure random number generator on the server-side, and distributing the values to the clients.
 This is how dice rolls are processed in centralised online games.
-However, in a P2P system, another approach must be taken to simulate the randomness, to ensure all peers receive the same random value.
+However, in a P2P system, something else must be done to simulate the randomness.

-For such randomness, we also want that
+For dice rolling, we want that